-The 15 best beaches in South America reflect the diversity of the continent and embody the unique wonders of coastal majesty, freshwater beauty, wilderness escapes, and crystal-clear waters.
+The 15 best beaches in South America reflect the continent's diversity and embody the unique wonders of coastal majesty, freshwater beauty, wilderness escapes, and crystal-clear waters.

 From the most remote corners of a country to the sun-drenched sands of a metropolis’s coastline, South America presents iconic beach getaways, legendary shores, and unforgettable coastal escapes perfect for any type of traveler on a continent nearly twice the size of Europe.

-Embodying natural splendor, you can find the grandeur of Patagonia, a tropical climate, remote volcanic islands or hidden Pacific treasures when you experience magnificent sands and hidden gems at your pace during your South America trip.
+You can find the grandeur of Patagonia, a tropical climate, remote volcanic islands, or hidden Pacific treasures when you experience magnificent sands and hidden gems at your pace during your South America trip.

 Often considered one of the best beaches in the world, Praia do Sancho offers a beach experience unlike any other you may have across the globe.
 Set in the grandeur of Fernando de Noronha, the warm and clear water leads to a panorama of submerged volcanic mountains peeking out of the sea to create 21 separate islands.